Nyl000/JsFormManager/README.md

 Handle forms creations and validation with a simple JS Manager

 ### !!
 Warning !!
 __this dev is in Alpha.
-NOTING is stable for now, but if you want to contribute, you are welcome to fork :)__
+NOTHING is stable for now, but if you want to contribute, you are welcome to fork :)__

 ####Features